Updated March 13, 2023

+The following article provides an outline for How to Install Jenkins.
 Jenkins is a Continuous Integration and delivery tool.
 It helps the developers in their development process.
-There is always a huge demand for some improvement and multi-tasking applications.
-Jenkins is one such tool that can help developers with code integration and delivery facilities altogether.
+There is always a huge demand for improvement and multi-tasking applications.
+Jenkins is one tool that can help developers with code integration and delivery facilities.

-- Minimum of 256MB of RAM is good to start, prefer more than the mentioned one.
+- A minimum of 256MB of RAM is good to start; I prefer more than the mentioned one.

-- 1GB of hard disk space is the minimum requirement, prefer more than this.
+- 1GB of hard disk space is the minimum requirement; I prefer more than this.

 Let us discuss the steps required to install Jenkins.

-Step 1: You have to type ‘Jenkins’ on any browser, the first link that will appear contains the link for download Jenkins.io
+Step 1: You have to type ‘Jenkins’ on any browser; the first link that will appear contains the link for downloading Jenkins.io.

-Step 2: Once you are into the Jenkins website you will see the ‘Download’ option available in the dashboard.
-There are 2 types of releases available
+Step 2: Once you are on the Jenkins website, you will see the ‘Download’ option available in the dashboard.
+There are 2 types of releases available.

 - Weekly release

-- Run Jenkins as a service, this start without any user to log in.
-Windows installer is the preferred way and also the easiest way to do
+- Run Jenkins as a service; this start without any user logging in.
+Windows installer is the preferred way and also the easiest way to do it.

-We will continue with windows installer way – 1st one
+We will continue with the windows installer way – 1st one.

-Once you click the ‘Download’ button you will get the below screen and the download process has begun.
-After the download has been completed it navigate to the download location and run the application.
+Once you click the ‘Download’ button, you will get the below screen, and the download process has begun.
+After completing the download, it navigates to the download location and runs the application.

-Step 3: Open the zip file and you will see the windows installer package in it.
-Double click and the installation process will start.
-You can see the Setup window with Jenkins 2.150.3 Follow the below-mentioned screen.
-Click on the ‘Next’ button.
+Step 3: Open the zip file, and you will see the windows installer package.
+Double click, and the installation process will start.
+You can see the Setup window with Jenkins 2.150.3.
+Follow the below-mentioned screen.
+Click on the ‘Next button.

 Step 4: Next screen asks you about the location to save the file.
-The default location is also mentioned in the screen.
-If you don’t have any specific reason to change let it be as it is, refers to the below-mentioned screen.
+The default location is also mentioned on the screen.
+If you don’t have any specific reason to change, let it be as it is.
+Refer to the below-mentioned screen.

-Step 6: In the end, you will see the below screen which says ‘Completed the Jenkin2.150.3 setup.
-Click the Finish button to stop the install process of Jenkins.
-After this you will get an option to open your file, we have to open it via any browser.
-Let’s see what happens –
+Step 6: In the end, you will see the below screen, which says, ‘Completed the Jenkin2.150.3 setup.
+Click the Finish button to stop the installation process of Jenkins.
+After this, you will get an option to open your file; you have to open it via any browser.

-And on port ‘localhost8080’ you will see the below screen.
-The first screen is of localhost8080 address and second the message you will get.
+And on port ‘localhost8080’, you will see the below screen.
+The first screen is of the localhost8080 address, and the second is the message you will get.

-Step 7: Now first thing in order to unlock Jenkins is ‘Password’, yes you need to provide the initial admin password.
-Let’s see how we can do this.
+Step 7: Now the first thing to unlock Jenkins is ‘Password’; yes, you need to provide the initial admin password.
+So let’s see how we can do this.
 And the password is set in this directory.

-Just copy the following details and paste it into your folder explorer directory.
+Just copy the following details and paste them into your folder explorer directory.
 Let’s see how we can do this.
-I have copied “/var/lib/Jenkins/secrets” and paste it in the folder explorer.
-Follow the below screen for better understanding
+I have copied “/var/lib/Jenkins/secrets” and pasted it into the folder explorer.
+Follow the below screen for a better understanding.

 A user has to open the initialadminpassword by clicking on it.
 It is highlighted in the above screen with a red rectangle.
 Open it with your editor (like Notepad or Notepad ++).
 Follow the below screen.